To read about earlier or later segments of my John Muir Trail thru-hike, use the navigation links below.

 The trail gains and loses elevation in spurts for a little while, cresting a ridge here, descending to a small meadow there.
 One of the meadows is particularly swampy and I resort to jumping between the pointed tops of small rocks and treading carefully on partially submerged tree branches to keep my shoes and socks dry.
 It’s a fun game to play, particularly when the stakes are only wet shoes.

-As I’m walking past a campsite on the edge of the ridge with a fantastic view of Mount Henry, I make a terrible realization: I left my rope strung between those two trees.
+As I’m walking past a campsite on the edge of the ridge with a fantastic view of Mount Henry, I have a terrible realization: I left my rope strung between those two trees.
 My mind battles between conflicting desires: I don’t want to lose the rope and leave what amounts to trash in the wilderness, and I really don’t want to walk all the way back to get it; it must be two miles!

 In the end, I decide to go back and get the rope.
 I hide my pack behind a massive boulder a little off the trail and put all my scented items in the bear can nearby.
 Then I walk as quickly as I can, occasionally jogging, back to the site near Sallie Keyes.
 It drizzles a bit while I hurry to the lake, creating a mesmerizing sight of millions of tiny splashes across the water.
 Beneath the trees, I stay relatively dry as I untie the rope, stuff it into my pocket, and hurry the two miles back to my gear.